MicrosoftDocs/Hololens/hololens/hololens-insider.md

 - Fixed an issue where the user picture displayed does not match the selected user on the sign in screen if [MixedReality/PreferLogonAsOtherUser](/windows/client-management/mdm/policy-csp-mixedreality?branch=main#preferlogonasotheruser) policy is enabled.

 - Fixed an issue where the user list cannot be dismissed by clicking on the "Add User" or the "Other User" buttons on the sign in screen if [MixedReality/PreferLogonAsOtherUser](/windows/client-management/mdm/policy-csp-mixedreality?branch=main#preferlogonasotheruser) policy is enabled.

+- Improved error handling when the device has reached the max number of supported users on device.
+See [Remove users on a device](https://aka.ms/hlmaxusers) for recommendations if your device is used by more than 63 AAD users.

+- Improved error handling when the wrong user credentials are supplied when using web sign in.

+- Addressed an issue where applications that were in use were being shut down for an Intune LOB App update.

 ## Start receiving Insider builds